What is the Oath of Allegiance?

 How does someone with a disability request a waiver of the Oath?

-If the waiver is approved, the applicant will not be required to attend the oath ceremony.
+If the oath waiver is accepted, the applicant will not be required to attend the oath ceremony.

 Is there any way to not take the Oath and still become a citizen?